Religion in Scotland: Church of Scotland (Presbyterian)

 Stained glass showing the burning bush and the motto nec tamen consumebatur, St. Mungo's Cathedral, Glasgow.

 The British Parliament passed the Church of Scotland Act 1921, recognising the full independence of the church in matters spiritual, and as a result of this and passage of the Church of Scotland (Property and Endowments) Act, 1925, which settled the issue of patronage in the church, the Church of Scotland was able to unite with the United Free Church of Scotland in 1929.
 The United Free Church of Scotland was itself the product of the union of the former United Presbyterian Church of Scotland and the majority of the Free Church of Scotland in 1900.
 The 1921 Act recognised the kirk as the national church and the monarch became an ordinary member of the Church of Scotland, represented at the General Assembly by their Lord High Commissioner.

 In the second half of the 20th century and afterwards the Church was particularly affected by the general decline in church attendance.
 Between 1966 and 2006 numbers of communicants in the Church of Scotland dropped from over 1,230,000 to 504,000.
-Formal membership reduced from 446,000 in 2010 to 398,389 or 7.5% of the total population by year end 2013, dropping to 325,695 by year end 2018 and representing about 6% of the Scottish population.
+Formal membership reduced from 446,000 in 2010 to 398,389 or 7.5% of the total population by year end 2013, dropping to 325,695 or 6% of the Scottish population by year end 2018.
 By 2020, membership had fallen further to 297,345 or 5% of the total population.
-As at December 2021 there were 283,600 members of the Church of Scotland, a fall of 4.6% from 2020.
-In the ten years period (2011–2021) the number of members has fallen by 34%.
-As at December 2022, there were 270,300 members of the Church of Scotland.
-As at December 2023, there were 259,200 members of the Church of Scotland, a fall of 4.1% from 2022.
-In the last ten years, since 2013, the number of members has fallen by 35%.
+As at December 2021 there were 283,600 members of the Church of Scotland, December 2022, 270,300 members and as of December 2023, 259,200 members.
+In ten years period (2013–2023) the number of members has fallen by 35%.
+And most recently, as of 31 December 2025, the congregations of the Church of Scotland recorded 229,000 members or 4 % of the total population.

 In 2016, the actual weekly attendance at a Kirk service was estimated to be 136,910.
 In the twenty-first century the Church has faced financial issues, with a £5.7 million deficit in 2010.
 In response the church adopted a "prune to grow" policy, cutting 100 posts and introducing job-shares and unpaid ordained staff.
 In the 2022 national census, 20.4% of Scots identified their religion as "Church of Scotland", which aligns with a 2019 Scottish Household Survey with showed 20% of Scots self-reported themselves as adherents.
 By 2023, the Church estimated that around 60,000 people worshipped in church on a Sunday, a drop from 88,000 before the COVID-19 pandemic.